coreicon-dev/coreicon/README.md

 # Modern SVG icons
-Coreicon library includes 240+ UI icons for web, iOS, Android, and desktop apps Completely open source, MIT licensed and built by coreicon.dev
+Coreicon library includes 240+ UI icons for web, iOS, Android, and desktop apps Completely open-source, MIT licensed, and built by coreicon.dev
 # Core Free
 Based on a 24x24 grid for a design system, navigation, buttons, etc.
 # Core Pro